dkandalov/live-plugin/CONTRIBUTING.md

 ### Building the plugin
-Use gradle tasks.
-E.g. `./gradlew clean check buildPlugin`, where `clean` and `check` are built-in gradle tasks, and `buildPlugin` is provided by [gradle plugin for building IJ plugins](https://github.com/JetBrains/gradle-intellij-plugin).
+Use gradle tasks, e.g. `./gradlew clean check buildPlugin`, where `clean` and `check` are built-in gradle tasks, and `buildPlugin` is provided by [gradle plugin for building IJ plugins](https://github.com/JetBrains/gradle-intellij-plugin).

 ### Running the plugin